Dilepton Radiation from Strongly Interacting Systems: Survey on Experimental Results

-Hence, no clear conclusion about in-medium modifications of the $\rho$ meson could be achieved so far from this data, which revealed strong cold matter effects in dilepton radiation.
-The proper modelling of the baryon-resonance decays and treatment of in-medium effects remains a challenge for microscopic transport codes.
+Hence, no clear conclusion about in-medium modifications of the \textrho ~meson could be achieved so far from this data, which reveals a strong cold matter effects in dilepton radiation.
+The proper modeling of the baryon-resonance decays and treatment of in-medium effects remains a challenge for microscopic transport codes in this energy region.
 A simultaneous description of multi-differential observables in different collision systems will help to foster the theoretical description of dilepton radiation from cold matter.
 It is expected that the on-going HADES program with pion beams will provide more constraints on the role of resonance decays herein.